rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/open_proxy.md

 ## Description

 Checks if an HTTP proxy is open.
-False positive are avoided by verifying the HTTP return code and matching a pattern.
+False positives are avoided by verifying the HTTP return code and matching a pattern.
 The CONNECT method is verified only by the return code.
-HTTP headers are shown regarding the use of proxy or load balancer.
+HTTP headers are shown regarding the use of proxies or load balancers.

 ## Verification Steps